-Recent research has examined the potential for using Protection Motivation Theory (PMT) to explore the willingness to obtain COVID-19 vaccination (Kowalski and Black, 2021).
-PMT seeks to examine how individuals may adopt or reject protective measures against potential threats as an outcome of two underlying cognitive processes (Floyd, Prentice-Dunn & Rogers, 2000).
+Recent research has examined the potential for using Protection Motivation Theory (PMT) to explore the willingness to obtain COVID-19 vaccination (Bhati et al., 2020; Kowalski & Black, 2021).
+PMT seeks to examine how individuals may adopt or reject protective measures against potential threats as an outcome of two underlying cognitive processes (Floyd et al., 2000).
 The first is the threat appraisal process which individuals use to evaluate the magnitude and the impact of potential risks.
 The second is the coping-appraisal process in which individuals select responses to perceived risk.
 This process can include an examination of perceived response efficacy (the effectiveness of the response) as well as self-efficacy or the ability to perform the required behaviour.